rs/rest-layer/README.md

 }
 ```

 As you see, you can specify several time the same field.
-It's doesn't seem useful in this example, but with parameters, it becomes very powerful (see below).
+It's doesn't seem useful in this example, but with [fields parameters](#field-parameters), it becomes very powerful (see below).

-If your document has sub-fields, you can use brackets to select sub-fields:
+Aliasing works with sub-fields as well:

 ```http
 $ http -b :8080/api/users/ar6eimekj5lfktka9mt0/posts fields=='meta{title,body:b}'